How to Start a Vending Machine Business in 6 Steps

 Whichever type of vending machine you choose, start out with one or two machines with a specific market focus.
 That way, you can gradually learn about popular stock- and site-specific patterns, and add new machines accordingly.

 To make the most sales, cater your offerings to a specific, location-driven market.
-So, you might stock your food and beverage machine at a gym with protein bars and shakes, or stock a school vending machine with juice and granola bars.
+For instance, you might stock your food and beverage machine at a gym with protein bars and shakes, or stock a school vending machine with juice and granola bars.
 You may think of soda and chips when you think vending machine, but there is money to be made offering equally convenient healthy alternatives people want—and will pay for.

 Most bulk vending machines are mechanical devices and don’t require electricity or battery power to operate, which means the cost of operation is low to nonexistent.
-That said, many candy and toy machines are older, so a used device might require minor repairs before it’s functional.
+That said, many candy and toy vending machines are older, so a used device might require minor repairs before it’s functional.

 Some specialty vending items include: